|

 alms of them that entered into the temple; Who seeing Peter and John about

 to go into the temple asked an alms.
+And Peter, fastening his eyes upon

 him with John, said, Look on us.
 And he gave heed unto them, expecting to